 BK: Not “groovy”?

 AG: Groovy was crusin’ on weed.
 You had the day with your friends, out in the open, just hangin’ in the glory of being alive.

 A Contact High or a Natural One

 BK: OK.
 But back at the beach.
 You said it was “really trippy” for you.
 Were you stoned?

 AG: Not on acid.
 It could have been a natural high or a contact high.
 I don’t know.

 AG: It’s getting triggered by being in the circumstances where you usually get high.
 So up up up you go.
 AA talks about triggers—staying away from the people and places where you usually drink.
 With acid, the whole head trip can get triggered years later.
 And if you start thinking it was totally cool, you start reliving the experiences over and over.
 That’s why I blocked this all out of my mind.
 But now I’m older and reminiscing on life.
 But I gotta tell ya, I didn’t know that I could remember so much, not until now.

 BK: Right, you busted through this roadblock in your mind.
 That means you successfully suppressed it to protect yourself.

 AG: Okay.
 I get that one.
-But hey, you know it’s weird having done something I studied—suppression—while actually doing it myself.
+But hey, you know it’s weird having done something I studied later in college—suppression—while actually doing it myself.

 BK: That’s what aging does to people.
 They often face who they were because when you retire the show is over.
 You know, there is no need to cover your butt.
 Suddenly, after a few painful adjustments, your ego can handle the real you.